-Felix Torres is the interim Music Director of the Mesquite Symphony Orchestra.
+Felix Torres is Music Director of the Mesquite Symphony Orchestra.
 In addition to his duties with the MSO, Felix is an Assistant Director of Orchestras at Arlington High School, and the Principal Conductor the Flutissimo Flute Choir based in Hurst, TX.
 Flutissimo was recently chosen to perform at the National Flute Association Convention in Minneapolis, MN in August 2017.

 Previously, Felix was the Apprentice Conductor of the Fort Worth Symphony Orchestra from 2012–2014.
 Working closely with Music Director Miguel Harth-Bedoya, he conducted the FWSO in neighborhood and youth education performances, as well as assisting Harth-Bedoya, and guest conductors, in subscription concerts at Bass Performance Hall during the 2013–2014 season.
 Felix has worked with various youth orchestras in both Texas and Illinois, including the Fort Worth Youth Orchestras.